 Requesting Accessible Media

-Have on file or submit current documentation (within three years) to the Coordinator of Academic Support and Disability Services that specifically identifies accommodations inclusive of accessible media such as books on CD/tape, scanned materials for use with text to speech software or Braille versions of books.
+Have on file or submit current documentation (within three years) to the Office of Accessibility Services that specifically identifies accommodations inclusive of accessible media such as books on CD/tape, scanned materials for use with text to speech software or Braille versions of books.

-Complete the Accessible Media Services Request Form, attach schedule, list of books including title, author, publisher and edition and submit to the Coordinator.
-Returning students must submit course registration schedule within six weeks prior to the start of classes and submit any schedule revisions after add/drop period ends if necessary.
+Complete the Alternate Format Request Form within six weeks prior to the start of classes and submit any schedule revisions after add/drop period ends if necessary.

-Submitting your schedule within the designated time frame will increase the likelihood of receiving your accessible media within the first three weeks of classes, with the exception of those courses which are changed over the add/drop period.
+Submitting your Request Form within the designated time frame will increase the likelihood of receiving your accessible media within the first three weeks of classes, with the exception of those courses which are changed over the add/drop period.

 Access to Bookshare is a privilege, and it is based on a social bargain between the publishers and authors and the disability community.
 It's important to not redistribute these accessible media to other individuals, regardless of whether or not they would qualify for Bookshare.
 Students must abide by these restrictions and agree that these accessible media are for their sole use.
 Bookshare inserts digital fingerprints in the accessible media to prevent copyright violations.
 If a copyright violation occurs, Bookshare services will be discontinued for the specific student associated with the violation, with the potential of civil and criminal liability.